Deputy Prime Minister fumes over climate link to bushfires

 — Sabra Lane (@SabraLane) November 10, 2019

-Last week, a local mayor, climate change policy expert, firefighter and resident whose father’s home was destroyed in the early-season fires have told The New Daily they want climate change at the centre of the conversations about the deadly emergency.
+Last week, a local mayor, climate change policy expert, firefighter and resident whose father’s home was destroyed in the early-season fires told The New Daily they wanted climate change at the centre of the conversations about the deadly emergency.

-“The trees are dying and they are so dry and volatile,” Ms Sparks said.
+“The trees are dying and they are so dry and volatile,” Cr Sparks said.

 “We’ve got no water in our dams, no water in our rivers, no water in our creeks.”